Weyl Tensors, Strongly Regular Graphs, Multiplicative Characters, and a Quadratic Matrix Equation: Introduction

 In his PhD thesis \cite{Jae}, J\"ager showed among other things that this equation has nontrivial solutions in dimensions $n\geq 4$ if the integer $n=m\ell$ is a composite number, or if $n=p$ is a prime with $p\equiv1\pmod4$.
 The latter solutions were constructed using Legendre symbols and certain finite fields.
 The fact that a Riemannian problem is related to number theory caught the attention of the first-named author and led to the present paper.

 We construct new solutions, using strongly regular graphs and multiplicative characters of finite fields.
+As we wrote above, these solutions can be seen as obstructions to an evolution towards a nice Riemannian metric.
+For most of them it is not clear if they actually arise from Riemannian manifolds.
 Most of the solutions that we construct have symmetries, i.e. they come with natural actions of finite groups that permute the coordinates in $\RR^n$.
 Our main result is as follows.

 \begin{Thm} Let $V$ be a euclidean vector space with an orthonormal basis $e_1,\ldots,e_n$, with $n\geq 4$.
 Then there exists an algebraic curvature tensor $R$ which is Einstein, such that the $e_i\wedge e_j$ with $i<j$ are eigenvectors of $R$, and a real number $\theta\geq 0$ with